LineageOS/www/_posts/blog/2016-12-24-Yes-this-is-us.md

 ---
 layout: post
-title: Yes, this is us.
+title: Yes, this is us.666
 category: blog
 excerpt: We aren't going anywhere.
 ---